trigger-corp/trigger.io-payments/module/docs/index.md

 !description: If in-app products are managed by iTunes or Google Play, previous transactions may be requested at any time.
 This allows transactions to be restored on a new device or if the app has been reinstalled.
 The ``success`` callback will be called once the request is made; after this the transaction information will be returned via the ``transactionReceived`` listener.
 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur

+!method: forge.payments.consumePurchase(productId, success, error) !param: productId `string` product id registered with iTunes or Google Play !param: success `function()` purchase consumed !description: Consumes an in-app product identified by ``productId``.
+The ``success`` callback will be called when the purchase has been successfully consumed.
+!platforms: Android
+!param: error `function(content)` called with details of any error which may occur

+> ::Note:: As of Version 3 of the Google In-app Billing API, all in-app products are managed.
+This means that the user's ownership of all in-app item purchases is maintained by Google Play, and your application can query the user's purchase information when needed.
+When the user successfully purchases an in-app product, that purchase is recorded in Google Play.
+Once an in-app product is purchased, it is considered to be "owned".
+In-app products in the "owned" state cannot be purchased from Google Play.
+You must send a consumption request for the "owned" in-app product before Google Play makes it available for purchase again.
+Consuming the in-app product reverts it to the "unowned" state, and discards the previous purchase data.